mtumilowicz/solidity-token-design-patterns-workshop/README.txt

 * solidity-coverage
     * ode coverage tool specifically designed for Solidity smart contracts

-# for nft
+# tokens
+* erc20
     * “with the ERC20 token standard APIs, it is not possible to get notifications of another action being triggered when an ERC20 standard-specific token is received at the deployed contract”
       * “The token transfers are received at the contract silently.”
       * “The ERC223 standard provides the methods that will be called once the tokens are transferred”
     * “In the OpenZeppelin's ERC20 standard implementation, the transfer() and transferFrom() functions also do not have a check for the contract address itself, such as require(to != address(this)).
 There is a reasoning behind this—to reduce the gas cost of the transaction, as there would be millions of transactions performed using these functions.”
       * “if the tokens are transferred to the contract address itself, those tokens will be locked forever because the contract code does not have a way to take the tokens out of the contract.”
       * “It is not recommended to change the ERC20 implementation and add the contract address check in it.”
       * “However, the functions related to reclaiming tokens can be used in your ERC20 implementation”
       * “This would enable the reclaiming of your contract-specific tokens, as well as other ERC20-specific tokens that were mistakenly sent to the contract”
     * “The implementation of the approve() function that we looked at in the previous section is prone to front-running attacks.”
       * “An attacker who initiates a transaction which is to be executed before a specific pending transaction that could benefit an attacker financially is called a front-running attack.”
         * “On the Ethereum blockchain, the transaction gets executed based on the GasPrice someone is offering to process their transaction.”
         * “anyone can read the transactions that are still pending and waiting to be executed in the transaction pool since Ethereum is a public blockchain”
         * “An attacker would observe the transactions that are still pending in the transaction pool and trigger some transaction that could benefit them.”
         * “Originally, Alice wanted Bob to get 1,500 tokens only.
 However, using the front-running attack, Bob ended up getting, in total, 2,500 tokens.”
           * “For example, after calling the approve() function once, if you want to change it without being attacked using front-running, you can use the increaseApproval() or decreaseApproval() functions.”
         * “To prevent front-running attacks, there are some techniques we can follow.”
           * “You can use the following implementation of the approve() function, which ensures that, before updating the value, it should be set to zero”
             * “require(_value == 0 || allowed[msg.sender][_spender] == 0);”
     * “To transfer the tokens using the transferFrom() function, approver must have called the approve() function prior.”
     * “if you are calling the transferFrom() function from within a Solidity contract, it is recommended to enclose the call with require() to ensure that the token transfer executed successfully and, in case of any transfer failure, the transaction should revert.”
       * “require(ERC20.transferFrom(from, to, value));”
     * “There are some advanced functions that were recently added in the ERC20 token implementations.”
       * “However, these functions are not part of the ERC20 standard APIs”
       * “These functions are just added to improve usage and reduce security issues and attacks”
       * i“n the new OpenZeppelin implementation of ERC20 contracts, there are more functions such as _mint(), _burn(), and _burnFrom() that were also added”
+* erc721
     * “ERC721 is a Non-Fungible Token (NFT) standard”
       * “This standard is used in many cases where you want to transfer a whole item that cannot be broken into multiple parts, for example, a house deed or collectible cards”
       * “As you can see in the code, the ERC721 interface also inherits from the ERC165 standard.”
       * “The ERC165 standard is known as the Standard Interface Detection, using which we can publish and detect all interfaces a smart contract implements”
       * In the OpenZeppelin implementation of the ERC721 standard, there are two approval mechanisms: tokenApprovals and operatorApprovals
         * tokenApprovals:
           * mapping(uint256 => address) internal _tokenApprovals;
           * This is a mapping from a token ID to an approved address.
           * It allows a specific address to transfer the ownership of a specific token.
           * It is used for one-time approvals and is cleared after the transfer is completed.
         * operatorApprovals
           * mapping(address => mapping(address => bool)) internal _operatorApprovals;
           * This is a mapping from an owner address to an operator address to a boolean value.
           * It allows an operator to manage (transfer or perform other operations) any tokens owned by the approved owner.
           * This approval is persistent until explicitly revoked.
       * “The transferFrom() function is a public function, used to transfer the given tokenId from the owner's account to the receiver's account.
 For this function to work, the approval must have been given previously by the owner to the address of the caller of this function.
         * “require(_isApprovedOrOwner(msg.sender, tokenId));”
       * “The safeTransferFrom() function is a public function that is used to safely transfer the NFT from the owner's account to the recipient account.”
         * “safely transfer means that, when a recipient is a contract, you need to ensure that the recipient contract has callbacks registered to let the receiver contract get a notification when ERC721 token transfer is successful”
         * “require(_checkOnERC721Received(from, to, tokenId, _data))”
         * “it makes a call to the _checkOnERC721Received() internal function, which further calls the “callback functions (the onERC721Received() function on the contract receiving the token) in case the recipient of the NFT is a contract (not an Externally Owned Account (EOA)).”
         * “You can pass on the function bytes data into the safeTransferFrom() function in the _data argument”
           * “When this _data parameter is not empty, the further function call will be initiated from the receiver's onERC721Received() function”
       * “contract ABC is ERC721, ERC721Enumerable, ERC721Metadata”
+* erc1155

 * “ The following is an example of enclosing a token transfer call and an approve call within the require() function:”
   * “require(ERC20(tokenAddress).transferFrom(from, to, value));”
   * “OpenZeppelin provides the SafeERC20.sol contract to ensure the safety of these calls; it is helpful to protect the contract from unintended behavior.”